MFlisar/Libraries/docs/compatibilities.md

 !!! info "Compatibility Releases"

     When updating from an older compatibility release, check the compatibility history below.
-It identifies libraries that must be updated together due to binary incompatible changes.
+It identifies libraries that must be updated together due to **binary incompatible changes**.

 #### Compatibility Release 1 (2026-07-23)